Imran4424/Machine-Learning-Models/README.md

 ### Decision Tree

-Decision Tree Regression is a non-linear regression model that can handle complex datasets with very complicated patterns.
-It uses a tree-like model to make predictions, making it both flexible and easy to interpret.
+Decision Tree Regression is a non-linear regression model that can handle complex datasets with complicated patterns.
+It uses a tree-like model to make predictions, making it flexible and easy to interpret.

-Decision
+Decision Tree Regression at the core is a binary tree which predicts continuous values.

 ### Random Forest